 So back to the samosa, how many kinds of samosas have you seen?
 I can list a few here: Punjabi Samosa, the mighty father of all samosas; patti samosa, a timid cousin that has a less flaky cover and not as much filled, Cocktail samosa, probably the young kids of the samosa family and finally chinese samosa, those samosa patti filled with noodles and assorted vegetables.
 After this long list, here is a variation to the classic samosa, the NON-FRIED samosa.

 Yes you read it right.
 This recipe may not completely qualify as a samosa, but it is really tasty and low on calories.
 It is absolutely no rocket science.
 Simply put, make the samosa filling as per your taste and preference, fill it in puff pastry sheets and bake them to perfection.
 These puffs can be enjoyed with chutneys, tomato ketchup and a cup of tea.
 Simple appetizer or snack that everyone in the family loves!

 Potato 2 medium

-Spices (1 tsp turmeric powder, 1 tbsp dhania jeera powder, 1 tsp cumin seeds, 1 tsp mustard seeds, a pinch of asafoetida, 1 tbsp red chili powder)
+Spices (1 teaspoon turmeric powder, 1 tablespoon dhania jeera powder, 1 tsp cumin seeds, 1 tsp mustard seeds, a pinch of asafoetida, 1 tablespoon red chili powder)

 Ginger Garlic Green Chili paste 2 tbsp